lyyang01/SimpleFSRE/README.md

 ```
 Some explanations of the parameters in the script:
 ```
---pretrain_ckpt:
+--test_iter
-	the path for the BERT-base-uncased
+	1000, the evaluation iteration
---backend_model:
+--load_ckpt
-	bert or cp, select one backend model
+	the path of the trained model
 ```
 #### Test
 Set the corresponding parameter values in the script, and then run: